-3. Interaction of photons and neutrons with matter.
+- 3. Interaction of photons and neutrons; and charged particles with matter.
 Emphasis is placed on energy transfer to the matter through which the radiation passes.
 Gamma-rays, neutrons.

-- 4. Isotope production with reactors and accelerators.
+Stopping power of particles traversing matter - 4.
+Isotope production with reactors and accelerators.
 General equation for production / decay of radioactive isotopes. - 5.
 Nuclear fission as a source of radiation.
 Process applications: Reactors; Criticality accidents - 6.
 Lasers and microwaves as sources of radiation.